Rates from USD 4492» VIEW RATES

 The northern side of Cayo Largo, where the submarine shelf is extended, is the ideal environment for fly fishing enthusiasts: Bonefish, Permit, Tarpon, Jack Crevalle and you will be able to see Permits zipping and darting in and around schools of Bonefish.
 The fishing area of Cayo Largo is a Natural Park of 27.000 square km and an average depth of 59 inches.
 Canarreos Archipelago has about 350 islets and cayos and forms marvelous oasis in the Caribbean .

 The south side of Cayo Largo is protected by the coral barrier and its white beach of fine sands and the flats marks it out as a fantastic place for waders.
 The wide fishing area is subdivided in 38 micro-areas.
 The majority of Cayo Largo Flats have firm bottom and provide a good wading, most days you will have the option of either fishing from the skiff or wading.
 Anglers choose to take advantage of the best time to spot bonefish and permit on the flats, usually from 7:30 a.m. to 4:00 p.m. earlier and later.

-The package includes 2-night accommodation in Havana; airticket Havana/Cayo roundtrip; 6-full days of fishing and 7-night accommodation in "Melia Sol Cayo Largo" all-inclusive Resort or the Villa Marinera.
+The package includes reception at Havana airport; airticket Havana/Cayo Largo roundtrip; 6-full fishing days; 7-night accommodation in "Melia Sol Cayo Largo" all-inclusive Resort, or Villa Marinera, or Jardines Avalon I yacht.

 November/January: The beginning of the season from November to January is very good with plenty of bonefish (especially big ones) on the flats and mangrove areas.
 Fishing for tarpon and other species can also be excellent.
 It is a very pleasant period to plan a trip to Cayo Largo as the weather is much warmer in Cuba than in Europe or Northern America.